 Note: Solar Choice is an independent expert in Solar PPAs with experience advising businesses across commercial solar projects and utility-scale solar farms.

-So how does a Solar PPA work?
+So how does a behind the meter Solar PPA work?

 Solar Power Purchase Agreements (Solar PPAs) are one of a number of options available to a business to finance a solar project.
-Through a Solar Power Purchase Agreement (Solar PPA) a third party covers the cost of installing the Solar System at a business’s location and sells the energy generated from the system to the business at a lower rate than their retailer.
+Through a Solar Power Purchase Agreement (Solar PPA) a third party covers the cost of installing the Solar Power System at a business’s location and sells the energy generated from the system to the business at a lower rate than their retailer.
 Typically these third parties are financiers who are seeking to make a return from the revenue stream of selling the energy to the business.
 At the end of the agreement (usually 10 or 15 years) the ownership of the system along with the full benefits of free energy passes to the business.

 Is the Solar PPA Provider the same as the Installer?